 Printed, scented, embossed

 These 'features' are all added for decorative and aesthetic appeal.
 Whether you choose to buy tissues with these features comes down to personal preference.

-If you have a sensitivity to dyes or perfumes then look for a product without them and one that claims to be hypo-allergenic.
+If you have a sensitivity to dyes or perfumes then look for a tissue that's dye- and fragrance-free, and one that claims to be hypo-allergenic.

-If you base your decision on price, you can spend anywhere from 10 cents to 60 cents per 100 sheets.
-This might not seem like much, but over time that's a lot of money to be throwing in the bin.
+If you base your decision on price, based on the products we tested, you can spend anywhere from 58 cents to $6.48 per 100 sheets.
+That can add up to a lot of money being thrown in the bin over time.

-However, if you purchase in bulk you're likely to get most (if not all) of these products at a cheaper price per 100 sheets.
+As our prices are based on purchasing single packs, if you buy in bulk you're likely to get some of these products at a cheaper price per 100 sheets.